bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 | 2   | Relative Paths | 1.2       |
 | 2   | GitHub Pages   | 1.1       |

 ## Overview of Asynchronous Material

 Why are students learning HTML, CSS, and Git?

 * Git is an essential skill that employers will expect students to have on day one of their new positions.
 It is important to impart knowledge of the essential Git commands in order to help students save their work and collaborate effectively.
-* HTML is the backbone the entire website.
+* HTML allows students to scaffold their pages and organize elements on the page.
 It's important to help students achieve a solid understanding of this markup language so that they have a solid base for everything that comes after.
-* CSS is an important skill for students to have in order to create amazing looking websites.
-CSS allows students to be artistic but also keep things organized.
+* CSS is an important skill for students to have in order to style their pages.
+It is one of the three fundamental technologies used for web development.
+CSS allows students to organize their code in such a way that style is separate from content.

 Throughout the async module this week, students will use HTML, CSS and Git to do the following: